 Strategic collaboration with Pfizer - developing antibodies that act on tumour-associated myeloid cells

-Under the terms of the agreement BioInvent could be eligible for potential future development milestones in excess of $0.5 billion (assuming five antibodies are developed through to commercialisation).
-The company could also receive up to double digit royalties related to product sales.
-In return Pfizer will have the right to develop and commercialise any antibodies generated from this agreement.
+BioInvent is eligible for potential future development milestones in excess of $500 million (assuming five antibodies are developed through to commercialization).
+The Company could also receive up to double digit royalties related to product sales.
+In return Pfizer will have the right to develop and commercialize any antibodies generated from this agreement.

 BioInvent received an upfront payment of $3 million when the agreement was signed in December 2016, and $1 million in research funding has been received during 2017.
 Pfizer also made a $6 million equity investment in new shares of BioInvent when the agreement was signed.